Hywel-Stoakes/hywel.stoakes/content/home/hero.md

   label = '<i class="fa fa-download"></i> Learn More'
 +++

-This is a prototype computer-based pronunciation tool developed at the University of Auckland by a team of researchers that provides users with real time feedback on their own pronunciation of Te Reo Māori. :rocket:
+This is a prototype for a computer-based pronunciation tool providing users with real time feedback on their own pronunciation of Te Reo Māori.
+This is the work of a team of researchers at the University of Auckland led by Assoc.
+Prof. Catherine Watson and Dr Peter Keegan. :rocket:
 <br>

 <!-- # <small><a id="academic-release" href="https://sourcethemes.com/academic/updates">Latest release</a></small>